‘I want to travel but I’m in a relationship’ – ah, what a dilemma.

 You can have both.

 It might not be an ideal situation, but ultimately you should be able to come to an agreement whereby both of you are happy.
-If your boyfriend (or girlfriend!) is the one for you then you will manage to make it work.
+If your partner is the one for you then you will manage to make it work.

 This may mean long distance.
 It may mean being flexible.
 It may mean you staying put a little longer than you’d like, and your partner travelling a little more often than they would like.
 But somehow it will work.